AI Software Juggles Probabilities To Learn From Less Data

 My dog can tell on sight whether another animal is a dog or not.
 This is remarkable because dog vision is actually slightly worse than human vision, he can do it from upwind, and there is a LOT of variation in dog breeds.

-Perhaps he's just seeing 'animal on a leash held by a human', but there does seem to be a slight pause of observation before he decides whet
+Perhaps he's just seeing 'animal on a leash held by a human', but there does seem to be a slight pause of observation before he decides whether or not to bark, and a lot of owners in my area don't have any respect for leash laws.